CCL/Mellon Foundation Seminar in Curatorial Practice

 There are no tuition fees or direct costs associated with the Seminar.
 CCL is committed to ensuring that financial resources do not preclude any student’s application or participation.
 Round-trip travel to New York City and housing for the full two weeks of the program will be provided for students residing outside of New York City.
 In addition, CCL will provide all students with a stipend to cover the costs of transportation and meals not organized by CCL.

-The CCL/Mellon Seminar in Curatorial practice is supported, in part, by the Mellon Foundation, and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+The CCL/Mellon Foundation Seminar is supported in part by public funds from the New York City Department of Cultural Affairs in partnership with the City Council; and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.